e-lie/renardo/FoxDotEditor/README.md

 #### Startup

 1. Open SuperCollider and type in `FoxDot.start` and evaluate this line.
-SuperCollider is now listening for messages from renardo.
+SuperCollider is now listening for messages from renardo_lib.
 2. Start FoxDot by entering `FoxDot` at the command line.
 If that doesn't work, try `python -m FoxDot`.
 3. If you have installed the SC3 Plugins, use the "Code" drop-down menu to select "Use SC3 Plugins".
 Restart FoxDot and you'll have access to classes found in the SC3 Plugins.
 4. Keep up to date with the latest verion of FoxDot by running `pip install FoxDot --upgrade` every few weeks.